TIRANA, August 8

-The huge number of cement and steel mushroom-shaped structures that ranges from 175,000 to 750,000 gets a lot of attention from international visitors.
+The huge number of cement and steel mushroom-shaped structures that range from 175,000 to 750,000 gets a lot of attention from international visitors.
 On the other hand, Albanians are used to the presence of bunkers all over the country, and they try to reuse the bunkers somehow by turning them into cafes, restaurants, beach bars, and as a form of public memory.
 Two large bunkers in the capital city Tirana were turned into museums and opened to the public.

 The atomic shelter opened for visitors in November 2014 on the occasion of the 70th anniversary of Liberation.
 It was built secretly between 1972 and 1978 to protect the elite of the People’s Republic of Albania in case of a nuclear attack.
-Located in the north-west periphery of Tirana and dug 100 meters under a mountain, this 2,685 m² shelter is composed of 5 levels and 106 rooms, a real “five-star” complex.
-The idea for this extravagant building came to Enver Hoxha after he visited North-Korea in 1964.
+Located in the northwest periphery of Tirana and dug 100 meters under a mountain, this 2,685 m² shelter is composed of 5 levels and 106 rooms, a real “five-star” complex.
+The idea for this extravagant building came to Enver Hoxha after he visited North Korea in 1964.

 Bunk’Art exhibition is a strong symbol, bringing together creativity and free expression of artists within a structure that represents dictatorship and censorship.
 Visitors can have a coffee in a real communist-era canteen.

 How to get there: Porcelani Blue Bus or by taxi